How to find old messages on Gmail ?

 So if in addition to that, you regularly sort through advertising and uninteresting emails, you should soon see much more clearly in your mailbox and no longer lose what is important.

-Use Gmail's "before" command
+Use the “before” command Gmail

 Well, as we told you at the very beginning of the article about the search function, you will be able to type a keyword or a recipient to find it.
-Except that to avoid having all the messages after this month of July 2017, here is the command that you will be able to put before your keyword on Gmail: before:2017/7/31
+Except that to avoid having all the messages after this month of July 2017, here is the command that you will be able to put before your keyword on Gmail : before:2017/7/31

 Via this function, only messages sent before July 31, 2017 will appear in your search.
 Be careful all the same to a small detail that is important in what you are going to hit.